35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 - one hand moves toward the opposite foot or ankle

-- the other arm extends upward in the opposite direction
+- the other arm is extended upward in the opposite direction

-The movement alternates from side to side in rhythm with the count.
+The movement alternates from side to side in time with the count.

 The movement is initiated from the hips (koshi) while the legs remain stable.